-Andrew P. Stone, age 53, serves as Executive Vice President, Chief Legal Officer and Secretary of Redwood.
-Mr. Stone has been employed by Redwood since December 2008.
-Prior to joining Redwood, he served as Deputy General Counsel of Thomas Weisel Partners Group, Inc. from 2006 to 2008 and, between 1996 and 2006, he practiced corporate and securities law at Sullivan & Cromwell LLP and Brobeck, Phleger & Harrison LLP.
+Andrew P. Stone, age 54, serves as Executive Vice President, Chief Legal Officer and Secretary of Redwood Trust, Inc. Mr. Stone has been employed by Redwood since December 2008.
+Prior to joining Redwood, he served as Deputy General Counsel of Thomas Weisel Partners Group, Inc. from 2006 to 2008 and between 1996 and 2006 practiced corporate and securities law at Sullivan & Cromwell LLP and Brobeck, Phleger & Harrison LLP.
 Mr. Stone holds a B.A. in mathematics and history from Kenyon College and a J.D. from New York University School of Law.

-Sasha G. Macomber, age 55, serves as Chief Human Resource Officer of Redwood.
-Prior to joining Redwood in April 2018, Ms. Macomber spent 11 years with Peet's Coffee in the San Francisco Bay Area, leading various aspects of human resources including talent acquisition, talent management, HR business partnerships, employee engagement, and leadership communications.
+Sasha G. Macomber, age 56, serves as Chief Human Resource Officer of Redwood Trust, Inc. Ms. Macomber has been employed by Redwood since 2018.
+Prior to joining Redwood, Ms. Macomber spent eleven years with Peet's Coffee in the San Francisco Bay Area, leading various aspects of human resources including talent acquisition, talent management, HR business partnerships, employee engagement, and leadership communications.
 Ms. Macomber has also held HR leadership roles within consumer goods and technology companies, including The North Face, Room & Board, and QRS Corporation.
-Ms. Macomber has a B.A. degree in English Literature from Mills College and an M.S. in Organizational Development from the University of San Francisco.
+Ms. Macomber has a B.A. degree in English Literature from Mills College and a M.S. in Organizational Development from the University of San Francisco.